A Tale About Love II - a Change in Relationships

 I decided to tell her what I thought.

 “You really messed us up, Eileen, and that’s not funny!
-You also made the company re -evaluate certain people in our management; it surprised everyone how this could happen, and how the person stepped overboard without my people being able to stop him.
+You also caused the company to re-evaluate certain people in our management; it surprised everyone how this could happen, and how the person stepped overboard without my people being able to stop him.
 If I’d been there, this would not have happened, you can be sure of that!
-By the way, you’ll have to send three people from your logistic and accounting staff to Sydney not later than tomorrow night, since we cannot do all these changes on our own without having inside NT expert opinion.
-So, I don’t know when I’ll be back in Brisbane, Eileen.”
+By the way, you’ll have to send three people from your logistic and accounting staff to Sydney not later than tomorrow night, since we cannot do all these changes on our own without having inside-NT expert opinion.
+So, in short, I don’t know when I’ll be back in Brisbane, Eileen.”

 There was silence on the other side.

-“James, are you not over-reacting?
-All I did was teasing your boss and he fell all over himself offering me the additional benefits.
-That was not my fault!
+“James, aren’t you over-reacting?
+All I did was tease your boss and he fell all over himself offering me the additional benefits.
+That wasn’t my fault!
 Should I have said ‘No’?
-After all, it did not cost me anything and at the end, my company was better off!”
+After all, it didn’t cost me anything and, at the end, my company was better off!”

-I realized that I was talking to the CEO, not the woman who had told me that she loved me.
+I realised that I was talking to the CEO, not the woman who had told me that she loved me.
 She could separate her priorities, and that told me a lot about her.

 “Eileen, I was brought up and worked always to ascertain the result of a negotiation should be for the benefit of all involved, and not for one person being proud that she had hoodwinked the other.
-You can be certain that this meeting will have some pretty negative impact on Frank’s performance evaluation within the company, but what’s done is done.
-We’ll keep our commitments and will deliver on time; unfortunately, this means that both Maureen and you will not see very much of me.
+You can be certain that this meeting will have a pretty negative impact on Frank’s performance evaluation within the company, but what’s done is done.
+We’ll keep our commitments and will deliver on time.
+Unfortunately, this means that both Maureen and you will not see very much of me.
 Sorry!”

 There was more silence on the other side.
 Then she handed the phone to Maureen and all I heard was some muttering that did not sound very friendly, and a loud noise.